InvasiveH8ter/NASDM/README.md

 ---

 ## Dependencies
-You will need access to a Google Earth Engine account in order to use this package.
+You will need to install Anaconda and access to a Google Earth Engine account to use this pipeline.
-In addidtion, the following software and packages are required:

 * Create a Google Earth Engine account: https://code.earthengine.google.com/register
 * Download and Install anaconda commandline terminal: